titanclass/yew-chart/README.md

 ### Scatter Plot

 `examples/scatter` is configured to output a basic scatter plot.
 The method by which this is accomplished is slightly different to that of the `Line` and `Bar` charts.
-The example also provides an illustration of how to handle high resolution time.

 ## Contribution policy